cboittin/Twitch-Baduk/README.md

 ## Description

 This program takes screenshots of the games you play on any application, in order to send them to the Sabaki application, and allows the twitch chat to interact with Sabaki by proposing variations.
 You can then show the Sabaki window on your stream to make interactive reviews, or to let the chat review their own moves.
+It can also generate a greenscreen image with the proposed variation, to display on top of your board.

 Currently only works on Windows, tested with python 2.7 in windows 7.